-I'm not talking cell phone loving, wifi surfing, instagram tweeting, facebook liking kind of connected.
-The connected that I'm talking about is the personal kind, the one where you actually look someone in the eyes for more than a second and don't turn away with awkwardness.
+I'm not talking cell phone loving, wifi surfing, Instagram tweeting, facebook liking kind of connected.
+The connection that I'm talking about is the personal kind, the one where you actually look someone in the eyes for more than a second and don't turn away with awkwardness.

-Do a little test with yourself and see if you can change you habits.
+Do a little test for yourself and see if you can change your habits.
 Try and look people in the eye more often, especially when saying "Thank You."
 I now leave you with this amazing Ted Talks which inspired this post by Amanda Palmer, enjoy!